At Camp Tonkawa Outdoor Learning Center

 Basic First Aid

-Planning for meals. bring something to cook over the fire for lunch, grilled cheese, hot dogs, ramen soup, to name a few simple things.
+Planning for meals; bring something to cook over the fire for lunch, like grilled cheese, hot dogs, or ramen soup, to name a few simple and inexpensive options.

 Concept of Leave No Trace Camping incorporated in all the aspects of camping.